Anegin24/Kraken2/README.md

             datasets download genome accession --inputfile list.txt > outdir/all_accessions.zip
             ```

-      Method 2: With custom sequence or which doesn't have ref sequence, collect fasta file from ncbi or other source put them on "refseq" folder.
+      Method 2: With custom sequences or which doesn't have ref sequence, collect fasta file from ncbi or other source put them on "refseq" folder.
 Then run add library command:

       Unzip file
       ```bash